Shirley Walker

 Shirley Anne Walker (née Rogers; April 10, 1945 – November 30, 2006) was an American film and television composer and conductor.
-She was one of the few female film score composers working in Hollywood.
-Walker was one of the first female composers to earn a solo score credit on a major Hollywood motion picture (preceded by Suzanne Ciani, 1981) and according to the Los Angeles Times, is remembered as a pioneer for women in the film industry.
+She was one of the few female film score composers working in Hollywood during her career.
+Walker was one of the first female composers to earn a solo score credit on a major Hollywood motion picture (preceded by Suzanne Ciani for 1981's The Incredible Shrinking Woman) and according to the Los Angeles Times, is remembered as a pioneer for women in the film industry.

-Walker often wrote her film scores entirely by hand, and always orchestrated and conducted her own scores by herself.
+Walker often wrote her film scores entirely by hand, and always orchestrated and conducted her own scores herself.

 She won two Emmy Awards during her career, while the ASCAP Shirley Walker Award was created in her honor in 2014.

-Early life and family
+Early life

-Walker (née Rogers) was born in Napa, California on April 10, 1945.
-She was born to her father who was an industrial patternmaker for the Navy and her mother gave piano lessons while raising five children.
+Walker (née Rogers) was born in Napa, California, on April 10, 1945.
+Her father was an industrial patternmaker for the U.S. Navy, and her mother gave piano lessons while raising five children.
 She grew up in Napa Valley and Contra Costa County.
 She attended Pleasant Hill High School.
 Walker was a musical prodigy.
 She had an early start performing as a teenager at various hotels, jazz and art bands in 1964-1967.
 Walker was also a piano soloist with the San Francisco Symphony during high school, and later attended San Francisco State University on a piano scholarship.
 She studied music composition under Roger Nixon and piano studies with Harald Logan of Berkeley, California.